 The Town of Windsor uses an online portal for liquor licensing.
 The platform is hosted at Windsor MUNIRevs

-To gain online access to existing business, contact [email protected] to receive account number and activate code.
+To gain online access to an existing business, contact email@example.com to receive account number and activate code.

 To register a new business, complete the registration process at Windsor MUNIRevs